 This exhibition will show the divergence and sometime convergence of different influences from various social, economic and political mindsets.
 The exhibition juxtaposes high-end fashion of the establishment and pieces worn by celebrities including Dinah Shore and Miss America Bess Myerson against the variety of youth styles including DIY designs, globally inspired looks and pieces that push the traditional distinction between men and women’s wear.
 The late 60s were also a period of heightened race tensions in the United States.
 While entertainers such as Diana Ross and Jimi Hendrix became style icons, everyday African Americans continued to fight for their civil rights.

 Many styles we still wear today have their roots in the counterculture of the 1960s.
 College campuses in many ways led the push to more casual clothing including the growing move towards women wearing pants, the enduring popularity of message tees as political and social commentary, and the ubiquity of blue jeans.
 Many of the tensions of the period focused on questions of race, gender identity and military involvement – all of these are still very relevant today.
 Message tees and denim continue to communicate protest and resistance to authority.
 The exhibition will conclude with a coda that draws explicit links between 1960s fashion and contemporary dress.
-From the design of the exhibition including interactive components as well as videos, we will give voice to a range of views and allow for a multitude of personal responses.
+With this exhibition, we invite visitors to remember and perhaps gain new insights into this historic moment and to consider its legacies today.